Dungeons the Dragoning: Echoes of Discord!™

 Blood Feuds in the present are almost non-existent, although there are singular survivors of families who wander the countrysides and roads, carrying a single sanguine vessel on their person.

-While a learned outsider may consider it strange, the largely illiterate people of Barovia have a very vibrant and active folk culture.
+While a learned and well read outsider may consider it strange, the largely illiterate people of Barovia have a very vibrant and active folk culture.
 This is due to the fact that every village and even the six towns become closed off for four months in the winter and any way to while away time is welcomed.
 This is supported by the government and the various religious groups who have made the winter months the unofficial festival season in Barovia in spite of the weather.

-Almost all of Barovian culture is based on oral and visual performances, and even if most in a village cannot read, one can find at least a dozen children who know the different chapters making and epic song or ballad.
+Almost all of Barovian culture is based on oral and visual performances, and even if most in a village cannot read, one can find at least a dozen children who know the different chapters making an epic song or ballad.
 The most famous examples are the ones concerning the pivotal moments of Barovian history, such as the Daughter of Barovia, which is a detailed account of the Neureni Invasion and the Martyrdom of Strahd, which is a very embellished telling of his last stand in Sergei von Zarovich’s wedding, wherein he sacrifices himself to buy Sergei and his love, Tatyana, time to escape, but it was not meant to be.

 Most songs and stories are conducted by many players and different villages have different portrayals of the principal characters.
 For example in Vallaki and Zeidenburg, the two biggest towns, the villainous Leo Dilisnya is portrayed as a scheming intelligentsia in the latter, while in the former it is the heroic Strahd that is associated with the modernist mindset.

 Despite the clashing portrayals and interpretations, folklore is a large part of their culture, with fantastical creatures, dark fae and other strange beings sharing a place in the various works.
 Some themes are also very common, such as star-crossed love, blood feuds (that between the von Zarovich and the Dilisnya being the most common) or obsessions over a loved one they can never have.
 In opposition to their closed nature to outsiders, Barovians are quite receptive to new stories and will gladly listen to a minstrel from Lamordia about the monstrous Created, creatures animated not by necromancy but with man-made lightning.
-These were integrated into Barovian culture in the space of a few generations, and set in more familiar locales such as the Balinok mountains.
+These tales were integrated into Barovian culture in the space of a few generations, but set in more familiar locales such as the Balinok mountains.

 Still in the infancy of industrialization, Barovians interested in more “formal” plays or opera will have to visit Krezk or Teufeldorf, which have respectable playhouses and a wide range of actors.
 For those with an appetite for reading (an acquired taste in Barovia) or with a mind to publish their own words, Vallaki and Immol have a few newspapers in circulation as well as publishing houses, although they currently reprint works from other lands more often than they do for local authors.